alleyinteractive/huron/src/defaultConfig/README.md

 }
 ```

 Object containing a webpack loader for your template files and a corresponding file extension.
-Instructions for configuring a webpack loader can be found [here](https://webpack.github.io/docs/configuration.html#module-loaders).
+Instructions for configuring a webpack loader can be found [here][module_loaders].
 * **window** {object} : default `{}` - Object containing variables that should be attached to the global `window` object on every prototype.
 * Complete default huron configuration object: